akshaydeverakonda/DATA_550_Final_Project/README.md

 ## Docker-related instructions - generating the report from the container

-- If you're using a Windows OS, run 'make windows/report/report.html' in the terminal to run the container from the image.
+- If you're using a Windows OS, run `make windows/report/report.html` in the terminal to run the container from the image.

-- If you're using a Mac/Linux-OS, run 'make mac/report/report.html' in the terminal to run the container from the image.
+- If you're using a Mac/Linux-OS, run `make mac/report/report.html` in the terminal to run the container from the image.

 - Regardless of using either of the two above commands, the final report will generate in the 'report' folder.